The New York Times Best Seller list: Controversies

-In 1983, author William Peter Blatty sued The New York Times for $6 million, claiming that his book, Legion (filmed as The Exorcist III), had not been included in the list due to either negligence or intentional falsehood, saying it should have been included due to high sales.
-The Times countered that the list was not mathematically objective but rather was editorial content and thus protected under the Constitution as free speech.
+In 1983, author William Peter Blatty sued The New York Times for $6 million, claiming that his book, Legion filmed as The Exorcist III, had not been included in the list due to either negligence or intentional falsehood, saying it should have been included due to high sales.
+The Times countered that the list was not mathematically objective but rather was an editorial product and thus protected under the Constitution as free speech.
 Blatty appealed it to the Supreme Court, which declined to hear the case.
-Thus, the lower court ruling stood that the list is editorial content, not objective factual content, so the Times had the right to exclude books from the list.
+Thus, the lower court ruling stood that the list is editorial content, not objective factual content, so the Times had the legal right to exclude the book from the list.

 In 1995, Michael Treacy and Fred Wiersema, the authors of a book called The Discipline of Market Leaders, colluded to manipulate their book onto the best seller charts.
 The authors allegedly purchased over 10,000 copies of their own book in small and strategically placed orders at bookstores whose sales are reported to BookScan.
 Because of the benefits of making The New York Times Best Seller list (speaking engagements, more book deals, and consulting) the authors felt that buying their own work was an investment that would pay for itself.
 The book climbed to No. 4 on the list where it sat for 15 weeks; it also peaked at No. 1 on the BusinessWeek best seller list.
 Since such lists hold the power of cumulative advantage, chart success often begets more chart success.
 Although such efforts are not illegal, publishers consider them unethical.

 In 1999, Amazon.com announced a 50% decrease in price for books on the Best Seller List to beat its competition, Barnes & Noble.
 After a legal dispute between Amazon and The New York Times, Amazon was permitted to keep using the list on condition that it displayed it in alphabetical rather than numerical order.
 By 2010, this was no longer the case; Amazon now displays the best-seller list in order of best-selling titles first.